 Guiding business ethics

 Vattenfall's Code of Conduct builds upon eight principles in the areas of Health and Safety, People, Customers and Suppliers, Business Ethics, Communication, Information Security, Company Resources, and the Environment.
 It includes references to the Vattenfall Management System (VMS), which elaborates on the principles in more detail.
 It also provides the employees with the opportunity to report incidents through a whistleblowing function staffed by locally appointed external ombudsmen.

 CEO and Executive Group Management

-The President of Vattenfall AB, who is also CEO of the Vattenfall Group, is responsible for the day-to-day administration of the company in accordance with the Swedish Companies Act.
+The President of Vattenfall AB, who is also CEO of the Vattenfall Group, is responsible for the day-to-day administration in accordance with the Swedish Companies Act.

-The EGM focuses on the Group's overall direction and decides – within the framework of the CEO's mandate from the Board of Directors – on matters of importance to the Group, such as certain investments.
+The EGM focuses on the Group's overall direction and decides – within the framework of the CEO's mandate from the Board of Directors – on matters of importance for the Group, such as certain investments.

 The VRC makes decisions pertaining to the risk mandate and credit limits, among other things, and exercises oversight of the risk management framework.

 The Vattenfall Management System (VMS)

 The most important rules for governing Vattenfall are found in the VMS.
 The VMS sets the framework that ensures that Vattenfall's governance adheres to formal requirements as well as to requirements made by the Board, the CEO, the business operations and the Staff Functions.
 It covers the overall governance that is necessary in Vattenfall while local management systems cover other governance.
-The VMS is documented in binding governance documents consisting of policies, instructions and process documents on three different levels: company level, function level and business level.
+The VMS is documented in binding governance documents consisting of policies, instructions and process documents on three different levels: Company level, function level and business level.
 Certain central documents are approved by the Board of Directors of Vattenfall AB.

-The VMS is an integrated management system that applies to the entire Vattenfall Group, along with the limitations that may arise from legal requirements, such as regarding the unbundling of the electricity distribution business.
+The VMS is an integrated management system that applies for the entire Vattenfall Group, along with the limitations that may arise from legal requirements, such as regarding the unbundling of the electricity distribution business.
 Special routines are in place to ensure adherence to the management system also by subsidiaries.